sph-mn/sph-sc-lib/readme.md

 the downside is, that the insert/delete/search performance may approach and reach o(n).

 ### zero support
-by default, the integer 0 is a valid value for a set. but as an optimisation, zero support can be disabled by commenting out the definition of "imht-set-can-contain-zero?"
+by default, the integer 0 is a valid value for a set. but as an optimisation, this can be disabled by defining a macro for "imht-set-can-contain-zero?" with the value zero.

 ```
-(define-macro imht-set-can-contain-zero?)
+(define-macro imht-set-can-contain-zero?
+0)
 ```

-without this definition, a zero in sets can not be found, but the set routines should work a tiny little bit faster.
+with this definition, a zero in sets can not be found, but the set routines should work a tiny little bit faster.

 ## modularity and implementation
 the "imht-set-t" type is a structure with the two fields "size" and "content".